Building a healthier feed: Private location trace intersection driven feed recommendations: Introduction

 \section{Introduction}

-The vast majority of social media platforms optimize financial capital through short-term monetization of user attention and a stock market valuation that anticipates continued cash flow from this attention monetization.
-TikTok, Facebook, Instagram, and Reddit all have varied content and layouts, but at their core, all use an algorithmically driven feed designed to serve content.
-These feeds prioritize attention and engagement without direct concern for their effects, either as first- or second-order, on our task performance and happiness~\cite{BROOKS201526}, mental health~\cite{braghieriSocialMediaMental2022}, or the well-being of democracy~\cite{Kubin2021TheRO}.
-Users recognize this is not in their best interest, pushing back when algorithmic feeds were introduced for both Twitter~\cite{DeVito} and Instagram~\cite{leaver2020instagram}.

-Feed recommendation regimes that allow preferential attachment to already popular content and users can lead to disproportionally dominant agents~\cite{Lera2020PredictionAP}.
-These superstars (also known as ``dragon-kings''~\cite{sornetteDragonKingsBlackSwans2009,sornetteDragonkingsMechanismsStatistical2012}) of platforms are often able to hold onto influence (and subsequent prominence in feeds) even despite major fluctuations in rank within platforms~\cite{Somin}.
-To mitigate this rich-get-richer regime, feeds need to focus on promoting low-popularity content as well, but this is not sufficient — you can't just show people low quality content or users stop engaging.
-Rather than promoting the content of the largest creators or random content pulled from across the social internet, we can optimize for something wholly different.

-In contrast to traditional feeds, we want to optimize social capital~\cite{putnam2000bowling}.
+Modern social media platforms design feeds to explicitly optimize for user attention, creating negative effects for both users and broader democratic discourse~\cite{Kubin2021TheRO}.
+These feeds create a feedback loop of preferential attachment to already popular content and users, leading to disproportionally dominant agents~\cite{Lera2020PredictionAP}.
+To mitigate this rich-get-richer regime, feeds need to focus on promoting low-popularity content as well, but this is not sufficient — you can't just show people low-quality content or users stop engaging.
+Rather than promoting the content of the largest creators or random content pulled from across the social internet, we want to optimize social capital~\cite{putnam2000bowling}.

 Ideally, we want platforms that achieve sustainability and longer-term value by increasing real-world community connections, trust, capacity for collective action (known as bonding social capital), as well the number of trusted links to people in other communities (known as bridging capital).
-Increasing trust within communities has the potential to link online interactions to meaningful real-world community services, solve many of the incentive problems of online social media, and create healthier digital ecosystems.
 At its core, your feed should be representative of people that matter to you.